Posted on April 10, 2017 by Dina Miller

 So slip away to Indiana’s Cool North in the most glorious of seasons.
 With so many options, you can fill a weekend or more.

 Rides to the pumpkin patch, simmering apple butter, and good old-fashioned fall family fun take center stage at this annual festival held each weekend from mid-September through October at the Amish Acres Farm and Heritage Resort in Nappanee.
 Visitors return year after year to enjoy activities that include pumpkin bowling, marshmallow roasting and watching apple cider being made at the Kuhns Cider Grist Mill.
 The Amish Acres shops sell fall treats such as caramel apples and pumpkin fudge.
-In addition, the historic Round Barn Theatre located on the grounds will be featuring the new musical Happy Days live on stage from Sept.
-5 – Oct.
-14.
+In addition, the historic Round Barn Theatre located on the grounds will be featuring the musical Anne of Green Gables live on stage from Aug 30 – Oct.
+13.

 Indiana’s Cool North presents myriad opportunities for cyclists of all skill levels looking for all kinds of adventures, whether you seek an easy-going pedal on paved pathways or more extreme mountain biking.
 The best news is that at least part of your ride will take place under a canopy of trees blazing in crimson, gold, and orange.
 One of the most popular fall trails in the region is the Pumpkinvine Nature Trail, traveling from Shipshewana to Goshen through Amish countryside, where you’re likely to see the fall harvest underway.
 Mountain bikers love the twists and turns of the Winona Lake Trail in the town of Winona Lake.
 Beginning in the community of Plymouth, four trails ranging from 16 to 63 miles, take you through scenic fall countryside in Marshall County.